mbagg4152/protein-flavonoid-thesis-project/README.md

 #### ```path_parse```
 This function is called and passed a pathway for a specific organism .
-For each pathway that is passed in, the code uses the kegg plugin in order to get the gene data for the specific pathway, which is done using the following lines:
+For each pathway that is passed in, the code uses the KEGG plugin in order to get the gene data for the specific pathway, which is done using the following lines:
   ```python
       raw = kegg.get(pathway_id)